ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 ### Disable automatic staging

-Just like we have to disable automatic staging when we want to update or install new software to a Conda environment, we also have to do it when we want to remove automatic staging from an environment;
+Just like we have to disable automatic staging when we want to update or install new software to a Conda environment, we also have to disable it when we want to remove automatic staging from an environment;

 ```sh
 [alice@{{ site.devel.name }} ~]$ module load CBI conda-stage